pvlasov/cv/docs/cover-letter.md

 * A web wizard is used to collect user input to create a new cloud application.
 * The input collecting application creates a request YAML file and pushes it to a Git repository.
 * A Jenkins job is triggered by the push.
-It inspects the commit message and starts the instantiation process passing the configuratin YAML to is as input.
+It inspects the commit message and starts the instantiation process passing the configuration YAML to it is as input.
 The process:
     * Creates Git repositories.
     * Generates code and pushes to the repositories.
-    * Creates build jobs and triggers a build to the development environment
+    * Creates build jobs and triggers a build to the development environment.

 #### Evolution